groupdocs/groupdocs-blog-content/Groupdocs.Blog/2014-05-20-enhancements-and-new-features-in-the-document-viewer-for-net-library-part-a/index.md

 url: /2014/05/20/enhancements-and-new-features-in-the-document-viewer-for-net-library-part-a/
 author: 'Denis Gvardionov'
 summary: ''
-tags: ['document viewer for .net', 'GroupDocs Viewer', 'viewer for .net library', 'zArchive']
+tags: ['document viewer for .net', 'viewer for .net library', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 Greetings!![](https://blog.groupdocs.com/wp-content/uploads/sites/4/2014/03/GD_VWR_NETIcon_114.png) We're pleased to announce a major update of the [GroupDocs.Viewer for .NET library](http://groupdocs.com/dot-net/document-viewer-library): version 2.0.
 This version of the document viewer has a lot of new features, improvements and bug fixes.
 You'll find a complete list of updates and the new library itself [here](http://groupdocs.com/Community/files/8/.net-libraries/groupdocs_viewer_for_.net/entry1177.aspx).
 In this and the next article, I'd like to take a closer look at the updates that I think you'll be the most interested.
 So here we go: